clay-hunter-welch/computer_vision_hand/README.md

 mediapipe

-Leveraging opencv and mediapipe, there are a few projects here; the most interesting is FingerCountingProject.py which tracks hand landmarks and then reproduces your finger postures, open or closed.
+Leveraging OpenCV and mediapipe, there are a few projects here; the most interesting is FingerCountingProject.py which tracks hand landmarks and then reproduces your finger postures, open or closed.
 I experimented with algorithms to determine the curled state of each finger, most of them having to do with calculating joint angles.
 Ultimately I realized that I could just check the distance from a given fingertop to the 0 landmark at the base of the palm, and as